buildkite/terraform-provider-buildkite/templates/data-sources/organization_rule.md

 # buildkite_organization_rule (Data Source)

-~> Organization rules is currently a feature in development and enabled on an opt-in basis.
-To have early access enabled for your organization to utilise this data source, please reach out to Buildkite's [Support Team](https://buildkite.com/support).
+~> Rules is a feature that is currently in development and enabled on an opt-in basis for early access.
+To have this enabled for your organization for utilizing this data source, please reach out to Buildkite's [Support Team](https://buildkite.com/support).

 Use this data source to retrieve an organization rule by its ID.